 In the Western World, we often take for granted how easy it is to track things—for us, it’s easier than ever before to quickly place an order and log online to check its whereabouts from the initial purchase to its final delivery to your door.

 This level of tracking is nonexistent in some parts of the world, particularly when it comes to donated supplies like goods and medicine.
 In fact, there’s very little accountability when supplies are sent abroad; donors are unaware of whether the goods arrived on time (or at all), where they went, and other important information like if there was a certain amount of inventory in the country already—and when you’re donating billions of tablets of medicine every year, knowing where everything is, is critical.

 When the NTDSCF reached out to partner with us, one of the pharmaceutical donors had recently realized hundreds of thousands of their donated medicines were expired without being used and they wanted to avoid the loss of supplies in the future.
 We knew there had to be a better way to help them track their medicine; from the moment a county requested the medicine to where and when the medicine was distributed.
-We worked closely with them to create a customized solution built on top of Secure Data Kit called NTDeliver, allowing them to track billions of drugs across the globe, using the following process.
+We worked closely with them to create a customized solution built on top of Standard Data called NTDeliver, allowing them to track billions of drugs across the globe, using the following process.

 The process for requesting drugs is something that can take up to a year and involves multiple processes and some seriously complex excel spreadsheets.
 Approved applications are sent to the donors, and other non-governmental organizations (NGOs), and ultimately make their way into our cloud-based system where we watch more than 20 key performance indicators to make sure goods are where they should be when they should be there.